Will you become number 9,000,001?

 Nine million?
 That’s more than the population of New Jersey!

-When I get to my new country, should I buy or should I rent a place?
-An apartment.
-A casa.
+When I get to my host country, should I buy, or should I rent a place?
+An apartment?
+A casa?

 No, mi casa no es tu casa.
 (My house is not your house.)